ibm-cloud-docs/privileged-access-gateway/pag-faq.md

 {: #pag-faqs-provisioning-failed}

 In the case of a provisioning failure, delete the failed instance from the resource list and try to provision the PAG service again.

+##  Why am I not able to successfully connect to PAG with `ibmcloud pag login`?
+{: #pag-faqs-login-failed}

+First, check to make sure you have the correct IAM permissions to access PAG.

+Also, and for this release, you must have a public gateway accessible from the subnet that you select for PAG in order for PAG to be able to authorize you have access.